7 Spots to Experience Traditional Kanazawa Culture including Wagashi, Gold Leaf, Kaga Yuzen, etc.

 Collection of traditional art "Kaga Hosei" open to the public

 The centerpiece of the museum is its extensive collection of Kaga Hosei.
-Kaga Hosho" is a Noh play of the Hosho school developed by the Maeda family of the Kaga domain as a ceremonial Noh play for samurai families, and is designated as an intangible cultural asset by Kanazawa City.
+Kaga Hosho" is the name given to the Hosho school of Noh developed by the Maeda family of the Kaga domain as ceremonial music for the samurai class, and is designated as an intangible cultural asset by Kanazawa City.

-Of the three floors, the exhibition space on the first floor is the same size as the Noh stage.
+The exhibition space on the first floor is the same size as a Noh stage.
 In addition to allowing visitors to experience the position and roles of the performers, a model of the Noh theater and tools for making Noh masks are also on display.
-The second floor is the main exhibition room and video gallery lined with glittering costumes, while on the third floor, about once a week, visitors can experience the Japanese musical instruments of Noh, including drums and the Noh flute, a type of transverse flute.
+The second floor is the main exhibition room with glittering costumes and a video gallery.

 - Kanazawa Nohgaku Museum